To arrange to view a property or make an application please email firstname.lastname@example.org.

 Once you have agreed a departure date with us, you will need to inform the council tax department, water company and utility companies that you are moving out so that you are not charged for usage after you have left the property.

 How do I complain?

 Our complaints procedure is used when a customer feels they need to formally complain about a shortfall in our service standards.
-However, we much prefer to resolve matters informally either verbally by calling 0121 500 1771 and asking for the Customer Service Manager or emailing email@example.com.
+However, we much prefer to resolve matters informally - you can email us at email@example.com.

 Please view our Complaints Policy.